ProgrammerShipon/HireWave-Client/README.md

   <h2 align="center">HireWave Agency </h2>

-  This website is a fully responsive personal portfolio, <br />Responsive for all devices, built using Redux,Mongoose,Socket.io and JWT.
+  This website is a fully responsive hiring agency <br />Responsive for all devices, built using Redux,Mongoose,Socket.io and JWT.

   <a href="https://hire-wave.web.app/"><strong>➥ Live Demo</strong></a>